The Skill No One Talks About: Why "Talking to AI" Is Actually a Superpower

 The tools are fast, patient, and endlessly tweakable β€” which means people who are naturally iterative communicators (hi, me) suddenly move 10x faster.

-I don't need to spend three days wrestling with requirements for a simple tool feature.
+I don't need to spend three days wrestling with a slide layout.
 I can sketch a draft with AI in minutes.
 Then I do the part I'm actually good at: editing, steering, refining, deciding.
-Checking for usability.
-Making sure the feature solves a real problem.

 The Real Shift: The Value Moves From "Creation" to "Direction"

-Everyone keeps saying AI will replace creative jobs and product jobs.
+Everyone keeps saying AI will replace creative jobs.
 But what I'm seeing is the opposite.

 AI puts a spotlight on the people who can: